KDahlgren/orik/README.md

 # Installation

-After cloning the repository, run "python setup.py" from the top directory.
+After cloning the repository, run "python setup.py" from the top directory. <br>
 If c4 compiles to 100%, then you're good to go!

 # Code Attribution